Standard conjectures for abelian fourfolds: Standard conjecture of Hodge type

 In this section we recall some classical conjectures (due to Grothendieck) and give some reformulations of those.
 We state our main result (Theorem \ref{thmscht}) and prove a consequence (Theorem \ref{thmclozel}).

-Throughout the section, $k$ is a base field, $H^*$ is a fixed classical Weil cohomology and $R$ the associated realization functor (see Conventions).
+Throughout the section, $k$ is a base field, $H^*$ is a fixed classical Weil cohomology and $R$ is the associated realization functor (see Conventions).
 We fix a variety $X$ over $k$ of dimension $d$ and an ample divisor $L$ on $X$.
 We will write $\mathfrak{h}(X)$ for its homological motive (with respect to $H^*$).
+The section is written under the Assumption \ref{kun+lef} (which is satisfied in particular by abelian varieties).

 \begin{conj} (Standard conjecture of K\"unneth type)